ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.hidden.md

 8. Source NAT (SNAT) and destination NAT (DNAT) rules are created for public network access.
 SNAT to public internet is configured for all routed networks and DNAT is configured to access the application server.
 NO_SNAT rules are created for traffic directed to IBM Cloud Service Endpoints.
 9. Firewall rules are provisioned to secure network access to the environment.
 To create firewall rules, Static Groups and IP Sets are created for networks and individual IP addresses.

-This tutorial is broken into the following steps:
+This tutorial is divided into the following steps:

 1. [Clone examples repo](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vmware-as-a-service-tf#vmware-as-a-service-tf-clonerepo)
 2. [Obtain the required information about your virtual data center](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vmware-as-a-service-tf#vmware-as-a-service-tf-vdcinfo)